panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 You can probably see the problem: because `<UserInfo />` component is rendered deep down in the tree, all the parent components (`<Layout />` and `<Header />`) have to pass the `userName` prop.

-This problem is also called [props drilling](https://kentcdodds.com/blog/prop-drilling).
+This problem is also known as [props drilling](https://kentcdodds.com/blog/prop-drilling).

 React context is a possible solution to solve this kind of issues.
 Let's see in the next section how to apply it.

-### 2.2 Context to the rescue
+### 3.1 Context to the rescue

 As a quick reminder, applying the React context requires 3 actors: the context, the provider extracted from the context, and the consumer.